Grock: Career and later life

 By 1913, Grock's fame had spread, his act having developed into the mixture of pantomime and musical blunders for which he is now remembered.
 With the outbreak of World War I, he made Britain his base, remaining there until 1924, when he returned to continental Europe.
 He performed throughout Europe and in the United States, commanding ever higher fees, and his continuing success enabled him to establish his own circus in 1951, with which he toured until his final performance in Hamburg on 30 October 1954.

-He retired to the Villa Bianca (now named "Villa Grock"), a 50-room house he had had built in the 1920s in Imperia, Italy, where he died in 1959.
+He retired to the Villa Bianca (now named "Villa Grock"), a 50-room house he had constructed for him in the 1920s in Imperia, Italy, where he died in 1959.